“My awakening to the moral imperative as a privileged global citizen is what drove my focus on global medicine.”

 “I came into integrative medicine through chiropractic.
 After a back injury in high school treated with little relief, I was referred to a chiropractor.
 I decided I wanted to work full-time in global health, and to be a complete physician, able to use a variety of modalities and always with my hands, food, and the plants growing around me to help people heal themselves.”

-“The Southwest College of Naturopathic Medicine (SCNM) was the right college for me because it had the only chapter of Naturopaths Without Borders (NWB) and the broadest scope of training.
-SCNM teaches acupuncture in the core curriculum and is the only US naturopathic medical school to do so.
+“The Sonoran University of Health Sciences (Sonoran University) was the right college for me because it had the only chapter of Naturopaths Without Borders (NWB) and the broadest scope of training.
+Sonoran University teaches acupuncture in the core curriculum and is the only US naturopathic medical school to do so.
 Acupuncture is a strong part of our global health repertoire and we have used it not only for one-on-one consults but also to train international health workers in basic treatments to help their own communities.

 After working with Ryan Ferchoff, ND and seeing the naturopathic approach to the patient and how the pieces come together, I knew I wanted to bring this style of medicine to those most in need around the world.”